nazmulidris/developerlife.com/_posts/2020-07-11-annotation-processing-kotlin-android.md

 author: Nazmul Idris
 date: 2020-07-11 5:00:00+00:00
 excerpt: |
-  This tutorial is an introduction to Kotlin Annotation Processing on Android.
+  Introduction to Kotlin Annotation Processing on Android and how to create a static index of generated classes and interfaces (without using reflection or classgraphs)
 layout: post
 hero-image: assets/annotation-processing-hero.svg
 title: "Annotation Processing in Kotlin and Android"